appwrite/demos-for-react/example-cropping/README.md

 # Appwrite + ReactJS =❤️
-This example is to showcase [Appwrite's JS API](https://github.com/appwrite/sdk-for-js) with [React](https://reactjs.org/) by creating a simple login/register page.
+This example is to showcase [Appwrite's JS API](https://github.com/appwrite/sdk-for-js) with [React](https://reactjs.org/) by creating a Simple image cropping examples and tutorial.

 ## Prerequisites